Comparison of Split-Step and Hamiltonian Integration Methods for Simulation of the Nonlinear Schr\"odinger Equation: Numerical Methods Performance

 It should be noted, that soliton velocity is given in dimensionless units.
 In the left panel of Figure~\ref{fig:moving_error}, we observe that the error in the solution has no dependence on travel speed of the soliton for SS2 method.
 For HIM, the error in the solution depends on travel speed which is due to inexact dispersion relation of HIM method:

 where $\omega_{HIM}(k)$ is the angular frequency of the $k$--th Fourier harmonic.

 In the center panel, we look at the absolute error in integral quantities, $\mathcal{N}$ and $\mathcal{H}$.
 It is about seven orders of magnitude smaller than the error in the solution.
 On the right panel, we consider the absolute error in integral quantities, $\mathcal{C}_4$ and $\mathcal{C}_5$.
 Similarly to $\mathcal{N}$ and $\mathcal{H}$, it is about seven orders of magnitude smaller than the error in the solution.
 We notice that for travel speed $v \leq 3$ HIM and SS2 give comparable accuracy in $\mathcal{C}_4$ and $\mathcal{C}_5$, but the error in HIM becomes larger as soon as $v$ gets larger than $3$.
+We see dips in the error of integral quantities as a function of speed.
+The magnitude of the dips is about one order, and it has no correlation to the error in solution, which is significantly larger.
 Note that the error in the solution does not always correlate with the error in integral quantities.